benste/GraphRAGZen/README.md

 # TODO:
 ## necasary for v0.1.0
-- Everything docstringed!
+✔ Everything docstringed!
-- test with GPU
+✔ Coding style tests (flake8, black, isort and mypy)
 - Unit tests
-- Coding style tests (flake8, black, isort and mypy)
 - Test for duplicate typing
 - Github tasks (automatic tests, push to pypi pipeline)
 - Finish examples (and a function that can spawn the examples in the working dir)